-Proper nouns typically begin with a capital letter; they include personal names, names of places, formal titles, etc. as illustrated in the chart below:
+Proper nouns typically begin with a capital letter; they include personal names, names of places, formal titles, etc., as are shown in the chart below:

 |Alice, John, Perterson, Mikel||Personal names|

 |the Bible, Great Expectations, Bill of Rights||Literary, Artistic or equivalent titles|

 |English, Mandarin, Spanish, Polish||Language|